thetribeguy/100DaysofCloud/Journey/005/Readme.md

 Open the terminal. (macbook)

 Navigate to the location where your key pair is downloaded and stored on your local machine.
-For example, if the key.pem file you downloaded dring set up, is located on the desktop, in the terminal you would navigate to the desktop using: cd /desktop (CD = change directory).
-Run the pwd command to see which directory you are currently in.cd
+For example, if the key.pem file you downloaded during set up is located on the desktop, in the terminal you would navigate to the desktop using: cd /desktop (CD = change directory).
+Run the 'pwd' command to see which directory you are currently in.

-To update Permissions, run the following command
+To update Permissions on the key file, run the following command

-chmod 400 keypair (Enter your key pair name)
+chmod 400 keypair.pem (Enter your key pair name)

 SSH and connect to the EC2 Instance, enter the following command: